 Undergraduate students can choose any major if they meet pre-med requirements and maintain an exemplary GPA.
 That said, some schools, like the ones above, have well-defined paths for pre-professionals, particularly pre-med students.

 What is the best pre-med major?
 The best pre-med major is the one you’re passionate about.
-While many pre-med students opt for medicine-adjacent majors — biology, chemistry, psychology — you can be a pre-med liberal arts major if you desire as long as you take the necessary prerequisites.
+While many pre-med students opt for medicine-adjacent majors — biology, chemistry, neuroscience — you can be a pre-med liberal arts major if you desire, as long as you take the necessary prerequisites.

 Required courses vary by medical school, but these pre-medicine courses are a good starting point:

 This is a standard set of requirements.
-Your pre-med advisor will help you plan your courses and offer mentorship to prepare you for your medical education.
+Your pre-med advisor will help you plan your courses and offer mentorship to fit your unique needs.
 The good news is, provided the school has a strong biological science department, you can take the courses you need just about anywhere.

 Get Help From the Experts